 - Provide the Permission to Audit form and the Student Code of Conduct form to the Registrar's Office by the end of the first week of classes.
 Provide medical and immunization forms to Student Health Services.

 - Your information will be forwarded to Information Resources where you will be added to any online components, including associated Blackboard classrooms.
-This process may take up to 1-2 days to complete.
+Please be aware, that this process may take up to 1-2 days to complete given the permission required, and the need to grant access to systems and materials.